-Getting Started: Remotely log in to the Linux network, create a new lab4b directory in your cmsc240 directory, and then recursively copy all the files and directories from the appropriate directory in my home directory: cp $-r \sim dszajda/outbox/cs240/lab4b/$.
+Getting Started: Remotely log in to the Linux network, create a new lab4 directory in your cmsc240 directory, and then recursively copy all the files and directories from the appropriate directory in my home directory: cp -r /home/dszajda/outbox/cs240/lab4/\.

-Answers to all underlined questions must go in the cmsc240_lab4b_NETID.txt (which you must rename!).
-And as usual, this "answer" file also has parts of questions.
-And of course the name should include your netID.
+Answers to all underlined questions must go in the cmsc240\lab4\NETID.txt (which you must rename!).
+And as in the previous lab, this "answer" file also has parts of questions.